-Here are some of the reasons why relying on outdated technology can cost your business.
+Here are four examples of the ways relying on outdated technology can cost your business.

-Speaking of productivity, the Samanage State of Workplace Survey estimates US companies loss $1.8 trillion to downtime created by outdated technology.
-Outdated technology is also more expensive to maintain, resulting in more costs than new tech.
-Then there’s the exorbitant costs associated with data recovery in the event of a failure, not to mention the price of the unspeakable: complete data loss.
+According to the State of Workplace Survey, lost productivity caused by outdated technology costs American businesses $1.8 trillion per year.
+Aside from productivity, outdated technology is also more expensive to maintain.
+Then there’s the outrageous cost of data recovery in the event of a failure, not to mention the price of the unspeakable: complete data loss.